jeremychow99/personal-website/README.md

 - The data is stored in MongoDB Atlas.
 - Sends the repo data as JSON to frontend via HTTP.
 - Tested to be working on local Minikube k8s cluster.
-- '/admin/queues' will bring up the bullboard UI to view all bullMQ queues.
+- '/admin/queues' will bring up the bullboard UI to view all bullMQ queues (require user to be authenticated via JWT).

 ---
 ## Auth Server
-### STATUS: TO-DO
+### STATUS: DONE
 To authenticate user (me) from the frontend login page, so that they can access bullMQ bullboard page.
+- Express server, used Bcrypt, JSON Web Tokens.
+- Has Register and Login routes.
+Upon registration, user credentials are salted, hashed, then stored in DB.
+- Check user credentials on login, return JWT if successful.
+Other Microservices then check for the JWT.
 - Might be more useful if future features/services require authentication.

 ---